-Have You Been Arrested For Pedestrian Under the Influence?
+Have You Been Arrested for Pedestrian Under the Influence in Georgia?

 Being intoxicated in a public place in Georgia could potentially lead to an arrest if your behavior is disruptive or you are otherwise a danger to others, whether your actions were intentional or not.
 Most people are familiar with the offense of Driving Under the Influence and even Public Intoxication (sometimes called Public Drunkenness), but in Georgia, it is also possible to be charged as a Pedestrian Under the Influence.

-Georgia Attorney Richard Lawson has been fighting for people in Georgia for almost 20 years.
+Georgia Attorney Richard Lawson has been fighting for people in Georgia for more than 25 years.
 He is a former Georgia Prosecutor who has dedicated his life to defending the rights of those charged with alcohol or drug-related offenses.
 He is the most reviewed lawyer in Georgia whose reviews can be found on AVVO.

 The Pedestrian Under the Influence Law in Georgia:

 O.C.G.A. § 40-6-95 states: